IGME-202-2231/project-1-djkas-rit/README.md

 ## My Additions

-_The game will feature a variety of procedural enemy patterns that scale in difficulty over time._
+_The game will feature a variety of procedural enemy patterns that scale in difficulty as the game progresses.
+Additionally, the player will be able to enter a "focus" state by holding down the ❎ (X) button, allowing them to slow down and make more precise movements._

 ## Sources